fennel-ai/client/docs/pages/monitoring/prometheus.md

     - `dataset_name` - name of the dataset
     - `metric` - metric to report.
 Possible value are `backlog` & `event_timestamp_seconds`.
         `backlog` reports the number of events ingested by the source but yet to be applied to the dataset.
-        `event_timestamp_seconds` reports the event timestamp of the last message procssed (this is sampled and hence approximate).
+        `event_timestamp_seconds` reports the event timestamp of the last message processed (this is sampled and hence approximate).
    </details>
 </li>